komalpreet10/komalpreet10/README.md

 # Hi, I'm Komalpreet 👋

-I'm a **Master of Data Science (Computational Linguistics)** graduate from the **University of British Columbia (UBC)**, with approximately 3 years of industry experience building data pipelines, analytics solutions, and machine learning systems for Fortune 500 clients.
+I'm a **Master of Data Science (Computational Linguistics)** graduate from the **University of British Columbia (UBC)**, with approximately 3 years of industry experience building data pipelines, analytics and engineering solutions for Fortune 500 clients.

 Previously I worked as a **Senior Software Engineer (Data Science)** at Merkle, supporting analytics and data engineering initiatives for **The Home Depot USA**.
 My work spanned building distributed feature engineering pipelines, automated reporting workflows and large-scale customer analytics using Python, SQL, BigQuery, PySpark, and Airflow on GCP.